emacs-mirror/emacs/mps/manual/source/topic/cache.rst

     ``sac`` is the segregated allocation cache.

     ``size`` is the :term:`size` of the block to allocate.
-It does not have to be one of the :term:`sizes classes <size class>` of the cache; nor does it have to be aligned.
+It does not have to be one of the :term:`size classes` of the cache; nor does it have to be aligned.

     ``has_reservoir_permit`` should be false.